 \subsection{CEBRA models}

-We ran all experiments using our PyTorch implementation of \cebra.
+\justify We ran all experiments using our PyTorch implementation of \cebra.
 We chose $X = Y$ to be the neural signal with varying amounts of recorded neurons and channels based on the dataset.
-We used three type of encoder models based on the required receptive field; a receptive field of one sample was used on the synthetic dataset experiments (Fig.~\ref{fig:CEBRAvsAll}b), a receptive field of 10 samples in all other experiments (rat, monkey, mouse) except for the Neuropixels dataset, where a receptive field of 40 samples is used due to the higher sampling rate of the dataset.
+We used three types of encoder models based on the required receptive field; a receptive field of one sample was used on the synthetic dataset experiments (Fig.~\ref{fig:CEBRAvsAll}b), a receptive field of 10 samples in all other experiments (rat, monkey, mouse) except for the Neuropixels dataset, where a receptive field of 40 samples is used due to the 4 times higher sampling rate of the dataset.

-All feature encoders are parametrized by the number of neurons (input dimension), a hidden dimension to control the model size and capacity, as well as their output dimension.
+All feature encoders are parameterized by the number of neurons (input dimension), a hidden dimension to control the model size and capacity, as well as their output (embedding) dimension.
 For the model with the receptive field of one, a four layer MLP was used.
-The first and second layer map their respective inputs to the hidden dimension, while the third layer introduces a bottleneck and maps to half the hidden dimension.
+The first and second layers map their respective inputs to the hidden dimension, while the third layer introduces a bottleneck and maps to half the hidden dimension.
 The final layer maps to the requested output dimension.
 For the model with receptive field of 10, a convolutional network with five time convolutional layers was used.
 The first layer had kernel size 2, the next three layers had kernel size 3 and used skip connections.
 The final layer had kernel size 3 and mapped the hidden dimensions to the output dimension.
 For the model with receptive field 40, we first preprocessed the signal by concatenating a $2\times$ downsampled version of the signal with a learnable downsample operation implemented as a convolutional layer with kernel size 4 and stride 2, directly followed (without activation function in between) by another convolutional layer with kernel size 3 and stride 2.